-Hooks & eyes compatibility with different types of surfaces, including wood, brick, and concrete, makes them fit for use across industrial, commercial, or domestic applications.
+Hooks and eyes' compatibility with different types of surfaces, including wood, brick, and concrete, make them fit for use across industrial, commercial, or domestic applications.
 Coming in a multitude of shapes and sizes further increases their usability and importance in both industrial and non-industrial spaces.

-Angle Drive Hooks: These hooks have an angled and loop-like design, and are used to hang items.
+These hooks have an angled and loop-like design and are used to hang items.
 Angle drive hooks can be fixed on softer surfaces like plywood and plasterboard and can be used to hang picture frames, boards, and other similar objects.